Does AWS Sign a HIPAA Business Associate Agreement?

 The BAA applies at the account level.
 If you have multiple AWS accounts (e.g., separate production and development accounts), you must accept the BAA in each account where PHI will be processed.

 This is the most critical thing to understand about AWS's HIPAA BAA.
 The BAA only covers services on AWS's official HIPAA-eligible services list.
 Using a non-eligible service with PHI — even after the BAA is accepted — is a compliance violation.
+AWS publishes an updated list at aws.amazon.com/compliance/hipaa-eligible-services-reference; as of 2026, 150+ services are HIPAA-eligible.

-Commonly used HIPAA-eligible AWS services include:
+Commonly used HIPAA-eligible AWS services, organized by category:

-- Storage: S3, EBS, EFS, Glacier
+- Storage: S3, EBS, EFS, FSx, Storage Gateway, Glacier, Backup

 What the AWS BAA Covers